jedevc/DwarfShell/README.md

 # DwarfShell

-DwarfShell is a simple, one-file, no-dependency shell that runs on any linux system with python.
+DwarfShell is a simple one-file, no-dependency shell that runs on any linux system with python.

+This was mainly built as a pet project to try and understand the linux ecosystem a little better and to take the mystery out of commonly used tools.
+Hopefully, the program is well commented enough to be able to easily pull apart and understand how it works.

+It is *not* meant to be feature complete, so it probably is not a good replacement for an everyday shell.
+However, it does support several more complex features, such as input/ouput redirection, piping and a few types of expansions.

 ## Downloading